brianc/node-domain-middleware/README.md

 [![Build Status](https://travis-ci.org/brianc/node-domain-middleware.png?branch=master)](https://travis-ci.org/brianc/node-domain-middleware)

 Hi!
-Are you sick of using `process.uncaughtException` in your express apps to keep them running?
+Are you using `process.uncaughtException` in your express apps to keep them running?

 OR...Do you just let your process crash on any unhandled exception and restart it?

-Do you writhe in agony when you pass "request.id" to 8 nested database calls so you can keep a context of what request you're working on?
+Do you find it hard to pass "request.id" to 8 nested database calls so you can keep a context of what request you're working on?

 How do you associate log entries with a specific request?
 Passing the request around everywhere again?

-Stop hitting yourself...there __is__ a better way.
+Domains can help.

 ## USE DOMAINS

 First, [read this](http://nodejs.org/api/domain.html)

-Second, realize once you enable domains `process.domain` will give you the active domain in any level of nested callback.
+Second, realize once you enable domains `process.domain` will give you the active domain.

-Third, use this one liner to have an absolutely no-brainer win-win super cool high five never crashing express app:
+Third, use this middleware to bind each request/response pair to its own domain.

 ```js
 express.use(require('domain-middleware'));
 ```

-Fourth, realize sometimes modules with C++ bindings will leave the domain so you aren't actually at never crashing quite yet.

-Fifth, cope with that _easily_ by [using this](https://github.com/brianc/node-okay) or you can use `process.domain.intercept` to rebind those weird C++ callbacks

-Sixth, realize I'm very sleepy and I will rewrite this README soon.
-And I will write a blog post about using domains in general.

 ### domain-middleware api